-\paragraph{Final Score:} The Demographic Salience Score is computed as a weighted combination of retention and penalty terms:
+\paragraph{DSS:} The Demographic Salience Score is computed as a weighted combination of retention and penalty terms:

 Where $\alpha$, and $\gamma$ are non-negative weighting coefficients.
-To normalise the score to the $[0, 1]$ range, we divide by the maximum achievable score $\alpha \cdot N$ (i.e., a perfect score with full retention and no hallucination penalty), and clip negative values:
+To normalise the score to the $[0, 1]$ range, we divide by the maximum achievable score $\alpha \cdot N$ (i.e., a perfect score with full retention and no hallucination penalty), and clip negative values, where $N$ is the number of systematic reviews:

-Here, $N$ is the number of systematic reviews.
-This normalisation ensures interpretability while bounding the score, rewarding summaries that retain salient demographic content and penalising unsupported or excessive additions.

-\paragraph{Implementation Details.} We identified matched demographic entities using cosine-based semantic similarity, applying a threshold of 0.7 to determine matches\footnote{We also explored prompting an LLM for entity matching but found it inconsistent and less reproducible.}.
-The same similarity threshold (0.7) was applied inversely to identify hallucinations, i.e., entities with similarity below the threshold were considered unsupported.
+This normalisation ensures interpretability while bounding the score, rewarding summaries that retain salient demographic content and penalising unsupported or excessive additions. \paragraph{Implementation Details.} We identified matched demographic entities using cosine-based semantic similarity, applying a threshold of 0.7 to determine matches\footnote{We also explored prompting an LLM for entity matching but found it inconsistent and less reproducible.}.
+The same similarity threshold was applied inversely to identify hallucinations,i.e., entities with similarity below the threshold were considered unsupported.
 Weighting parameters $\alpha=\gamma=2$ were used in Equations~\ref{eq:dss-final} and~\ref{eq:DSS-Norm}, balancing the contribution of entity retention and hallucination penalties.
 These settings were chosen to prioritise demographic salience while discouraging unsupported content \footnote{We performed sensitivity analysis tests for these parameters; details can be found in Appendix ~\ref{sec:appendix-sensitivity analysis}.}.

 \paragraph{Metric Comparison and Interpretation.} To contextualise the behaviour of DSS, we examined its relationship with the standard evaluation metrics introduced in Section~\ref{sect:standard}.
 Pearson correlation analysis showed strong positive correlations between DSS and BLEU (0.970), BERTScore (0.923), and BARTScore (0.892), indicating that summaries with higher demographic fidelity often also exhibit strong lexical and semantic alignment with reference abstracts.
 However, despite this alignment, DSS remains conceptually distinct.
 Unlike standard metrics, which assess surface-level similarity, DSS explicitly measures the retention of demographic entities and penalises unsupported or omitted demographic information.
 In contrast, metrics such as BERTScore do not distinguish between which information is preserved or hallucinated, nor do they prioritise content relevance tied to specific population groups.